Maseshi/Shioru/README.md

 For a look at all of her commands, type Shelp.

+# Document

+For now it is not yet supported in English, but you can visit us at https://maseshi.web.app/documents#ทำไมต้อง-shioru?

 # Issues?

 Please report any bugs or issues under the repo"s issues tab.
 It"d be greatly appreciated!